 What type of job is Doordash delivery?

 Delivering for Doordash is not a job, because it is an independent contractor relationship.
 While I don't like the sentiment that says Doordash isn't a real job, technically it's correct.
-However, it is a legitimate way to earn extra cash or even in some cases a full-time living.
+However, it is a legitimate way to earn extra cash.
+In some cases Doordash and others can be a full-time living.
 It's just that it's done by operating one's own business rather than being an employee.

 How do I report income to Doordash?